JadedBanana/JadCron/README.md

 JadCron is almost ready to go straight out the box, but there is one important thing you have to do first:

-1. Go into the "venv" folder and open the file "pyvenv.cfg".
+1. Go into the "src" folder then the "venv" folder and open the file "pyvenv.cfg".
 1. Change the `home` parameter to your python directory (this requires Python to be installed on your computer, obviously).

 And you're done!
 Now it's ready to run and you can do just that by running either `jadcron.bat` or `jadcron_background.vbs` (they are the same, but `jadcron.bat` shows the console while running).
 However, if you want the best experience, it's best used when it is run on startup in the background.
 There are some additional steps to complete before this happens: